 "We're long past the days when it was possible to simply say "no" to corporate stalking without consequence.
 Today, when we say "no", we get punished for it.
 But that only goes to show WHY, more than ever, we should be saying "no"."

 Google Tag Manager.
-It's a product which, by design, hides a range of the Internet's most invasive and unethical scripts in an opaque closet, then springs them out in disguise.
-Combining immense power with secrecy and vast scale of use, Google Tag Manager is the WWW's single most destructive tool to public privacy and online ethicism.
+It's a product which, by design, cloaks a range of the Internet's most invasive and unethical scripts in an opaque closet, then springs them out in disguise.
+Combining immense power with obfuscation and vast scale of use, Google Tag Manager is the WWW's single most destructive tool to public privacy and online ethicism.

 And it's getting worse.
 Google is now driving Tag Manager into the first-party domain, switching from third-party to first-party cookie usage, for example.
-Whilst this may look like a warm-hearted bid to increase privacy protection for the public, it's really just part of Google's relentless raft of steps to combat third-party content-blocking by trying to shift surveillanceware into a first-party container.
+Whilst this may look like a warm-hearted bid to increase privacy protection for the public, it's really just part of Google's relentless string of attempts to circumvent third-party content-blocking by shifting surveillanceware into a first-party container.

-This probably also explains why Google has not sought to prevent site admins from running Tag Manager on the server-side, despite such practises technically breaching this line in the Tag Manager ToS...
+This probably also explains why Google has not sought to prevent site admins from running Tag Manager on the server-side, despite such practices technically breaching this line in the Tag Manager ToS...

 "You agree not to... interfere with or circumvent any aspect of the Service;"